-- A. When an employee returns to work because of a department request made after the employee has completed his/her normal work shift and left the work station, the employee shall be credited with two (2) hours plus any hours of work in excess of two (2) hours in which the employee is continuously engaged in work for which he/she was called back. - B. An employee who is called back shall be entitled to the aforementioned two-hour minimum only once during a single on-call period or twice during a weekend on-call period. - C. There shall be no duplication or pyramiding of rates paid under this section.
+- A. When an employee returns to work because of a department request made after the employee has completed their normal work shift and left the work station, the employee shall be credited with two (2) hours plus any hours of work in excess of two (2) hours in which the employee is continuously engaged in work for which the employee was called back. - B. An employee who is called back shall be entitled to the aforementioned two-hour minimum only once during a single on-call period or twice during a weekend on-call period. - C. There shall be no duplication or pyramiding of rates paid under this section.
 No employee shall be compensated for on-call duty and call-back duty simultaneously.
-Hours worked on call-back duty shall be deducted from the prescribed on-call duty to determine the appropriate on-call pay. - D. "Call-back" time is overtime and shall be paid as premium compensation at one and one-half (1 1⁄2) times the employee's base hourly rate of payin accordance with overtime pay provisions. - E. The (2) two-hour minimum shall apply only when an employee is required to physically return to work (e.g. leave home or another off duty location) in order to perform required duties.
-An employee who performs work after regular work hours, but who is not required to leave home, shall be compensated, with a (1) hour minimum, at the premium rate for actual time workeder actual time spent at time and one half pay or compensatory time as per the overtime provisions.
-The parties agree the one (1) hour
+Hours worked on call-back duty shall be deducted from the prescribed on-call duty to determine the appropriate on-call pay.

-- minimum is not meant to be provided on a per phone call basis and the duplication and/or pyramiding of pay will be prohibited in this instance. - F. Call-back provisions, including the one (1) or two (2)-hour minimum, shall not apply if an employee is called to work within one (1) hour of their normal starting time.
-If an employee is called to work within the one hour prior to their normal starting time, they shall be compensated under normal overtimeFLSA compensation provisions.
+- D. "Call-back" time shall be paid as premium compensation at one and one-half (1 1⁄2) times the employee's base hourly rate of pay. - E. The (2) two-hour minimum shall apply only when an employee is required to physically return to work (e.g. leave home or another off duty location) in order to perform required duties.
+An employee who performs work after regular work hours, but who is not required to leave home, shall be compensated, with a (1) hour minimum, at the premium rate for actual time worked.
+The parties agree the one (1) hour minimum is not meant to be provided on a per phone call basis and the duplication and/or pyramiding of pay will be prohibited in this instance. - F. Call-back provisions, including the one (1) or two (2) hour minimum, shall not apply if an employee is called to work within one (1) hour of their normal starting time.
+If an employee is called to work within the one hour prior to their normal starting time, they shall be compensated under normal FLSA compensation provisions.